SevenShepherd/SevenShepherd.github.io/_posts/2023-11-19-modern-theologies.markdown

 <a name="regen" href="#contents" style="font-size:1.6em;">2.1 Lack Of Wisdom On Regeneration</a>

 ❌ Modern movements and progressives love to depart from scripture and take repentance out of context.
-They showcase their inability to understand scripture when they attack Christians for repeating the true teachings of Christ on repentance (Lk 13:3).
-This error in understanding comes from a lack of wisdom surrounding regeneration.
+They showcase their inability to understand scripture when they attack Christians for repeating the true teachings of Christ on repentance (Lk 13:3). **This error in understanding comes from a lack of wisdom surrounding God's work of regeneration, the Holy Spirit's sanctification, and God granted repentance** (Ac 11:18; 2Tim.
+2:25).

 <!-- TODO They inadvertently accuse Christ himself (Mt 4:17) and the Apostles (Acts 17:30) of teaching works when no one is doing that. -->